sanjitram/MindMeld/README.md

 # MindMeld – Cognitive Performance Tracker

 *MindMeld* is a web application designed to track and improve cognitive performance, focusing on mental acuity, memory, attention, and problem-solving abilities.
-This app provides users with a variety of cognitive exercises, allows them to track their performance over time, and gives personalized feedback and improvement recommendations.
+This app provides users with a variety of cognitive exercises, allows them to track their performance over time, and gives personalized feedback and recommendations.

 ## Features